JuliaDebug/Infiltrator.jl/README.md

 This macro also accepts an optional argument `cond` that must evaluate to a boolean, and then this macro will serve as a "conditinal breakpoint", which starts inspections only when its condition is `true`.

+## `@exfiltrate`
+    @exfiltrate

+Assigns all local variables into the scratch pad.

+Originally implemented and named by Antoine Levitt in [Exfiltrator.jl](https://github.com/antoine-levitt/Exfiltrator.jl).

 ## The scratch pad
 The scratch pad is an anonymous module into which you can assign variables/functions while